jaymonty/autonomy-payload/README.md

 ## Requirements

+_Note: Typically this software is installed using a script (see deploy/odroid-installer.sh or the acs-installer repository).
+The following instructions won't generally be used and are only provided for reference._

 This is currently being developed against ROS Hydro on an Ubuntu-esque system.
 For best compatibility, use Ubuntu 12.04 LTS or newer (Xubuntu, etc should be fine as well).

 You will need the following ROS packages for your distribution: